Exploring the System 1 Thinking Capability of Large Reasoning Models

 The results are shown in Figure~\ref{fig:cat_tokens_diff}.
-Except for L-R1-32B, other LRMs do not exhibit a noticeable decrease in response length when questions are viewed as “easy”; in fact, 21 out of 28 LRMs showed an increase in response length under this condition. \textbf{This suggests a discrepancy between the LRM’s initial sense of difficulty and its generative behavior}, the causes and improvements of which warrant further investigation.
+Except for L-R1-32B, the remaining LRMs do not exhibit a noticeable decrease in response length when questions are perceived as easy.
+On the contrary, 18 out of 23 LRMs generate longer responses under this condition.
+We further analyze the average token entropy of responses associated with easy judgments, with the results presented in Figure~\ref{fig:entropy}.
+Interestingly, these responses exhibit higher average entropy, indicating stronger exploratory behavior during generation.
+One possible explanation is that models may exhibit self-doubt toward their own early difficulty judgments, leading them to engage in increased exploration and produce longer responses, despite initially perceiving the question as simple. \textbf{This suggests a discrepancy between the LRM’s initial sense of difficulty and its generative behavior}, the causes and improvements of which warrant further investigation.